It comes every year and it always gets me by surprise.

 Mother’s Day is one of the hardest days of the year for me.
-While it does have a relatively long history, it feels like a recent creation thanks to its mutation on social media.
-What feels like a regular ol’ Sunday suddenly erupts into a frenzy of posts and pictures of mamas.
-And It seems to last forever.
+While it does have a relatively long history, it feels like a recent creation thanks to its mutation to social media.
+What feels like a regular ol’ Sunday suddenly erupts into a frenzy of posts and pictures of people with their mamas.
+And it seems to last forever.

 I get it.

 But that’s not what makes this day unbearable for me.
 My difficulty is in this deep feeling of complete isolation and rejection.
 Erasure.
 I am one of the children (grown up or not) who will not appreciate their “Mother” today because her “upbringing” left my life in psychological shambles – for years.
 And for that, I feel society’s pseudo-superior scorn… Toward me and all of the people who have *disowned* their mothers: “But it’s Mother’s Day…” “But she’s your mom…”

 No parent is perfect.
 But we have to believe the children on this day.
 And that is why I like all your pictures and posts.
 I am glad that you guys have wonderful mothers to love and hold dear.
 To tell the world about.
 As children, we see our Mothers as direct lines to GOD, or possibly as GOD herself.
 So although our mothers made mistakes all the time, we children often didn’t see these errors.

 This is power.
 And that power over impressionable minds can mean the difference between mental health and illness.
 Many parents understand this, and use their leverage to raise compassionate and critically-thinking members of society.

 But it’d be a cosy lie to believe that all parents do this.

 There are many parents who abuse this influence.
 And children, lost in the haze of trust and impressionability, rationalize their parents’ wrongdoings by distorting it into their own fault… often in order to continue loving their parents.

 What a cycle to grow up in.